menchelab/vrprot/README.md

 Operating systems: Linux and macOS.

-You can import the class ChimeraXProcessing from pdb_parser.py to parse a pdb file.
+You can import the class ChimeraXProcessing from pdb_parser.py to parse a PDB file.

 ## Quickstart
 ### Use the easy_pipeline.py script
-You can use the easy pipeline script to use the pdb parser and blender converter to generate .ply files from a UniprotID.
+You can use the easy pipeline script to use the PDB parser and Blender Converter to generate .ply files from a UniProtID.
 You have to start the script with the "-p" flag:

 `python3 easy_pipeline.py -p <your list of proteins you want to process>`